RoboJackets/igvc-software/documents/research/iop.md

 > This repository lets your ROS software communicate with IOP services

 I've tried it out, and it looks like quite a lot of work was put in to this project.
-You can read their README (which is pretty good ngl) for an overview of how the framework works, but essentially:
+You can read their README (which is pretty good) for an overview of how the framework works, but essentially:

 - The default JSIDL is modified from the default ones (still not sure what the difference is)
 - JTS is used to generate boilerplate C++ from the JSIDLs